JMS1717/voxtral-journal/README.md

 Local Windows 11 + WSL2 Ubuntu project for batch transcribing personal audio journals with `mistralai/Voxtral-Mini-3B-2507`.

-This project is source-available for non-commercial use only under CC BY-NC 4.0.
-It is not OSI open source.

 This project is intentionally local-first:

 - vLLM runs in WSL2 Ubuntu.